Force over Distance: Chapter 28

 “Bullshit,” Young snarled.

 “Do you speak Ancient?”
 Rush seethed.
-“Can you repair a damaged starship?
+“Can y’repair a damaged starship?
 Can you open locked doors.
 Can you maintain weapons.
 Can you restore shields?
 Can y’figure out what’s fuckin’ wrong with the fuckin’ scrubbers for the CO-fuckin’-2?
-No,” Rush hissed.
-“Has any of that, ever, mattered to you?
-No. So I’ve no earthly idea what you’re so upset about now.
+No. Y’can’t.
+But has any of that, ever, mattered to you?
+I’ve no earthly idea what you’re so upset about now.
 Some theoretical front in a war a universe away?
 What could it possibly matter?”

-“I,” Young said, trying to keep his voice down, “cannot help you if you don’t tell me what’s happening.”
+“I,” Young said, trying and failing to keep his voice down, “cannot help you if you don’t tell me what’s happening.”

-I don’t need your help,” Rush matched his tone, right down to Young’s semi-hysterical frustration.
+I don’t need your help,” Rush matched him, fire for fire.
 “You need my help.
-That is your primary blind spot.”
+That’s your primary blind spot.”

-“Telford is back at Homeworld Command arguing that you, you personally, are supposed to be taking humanity up a level.
-In such a way that gives us an advantage when it comes to a war with a higher plane.
-If that’s the case he’s making to the IOA?
+“Telford’s back at Homeworld Command arguing that you, you personally, are supposed to be taking humanity up a level in the middle of a war with a higher plane.
 Your tactical importance is astronomical.
 No wonder he’s gotten so much traction.
 No wonder he hasn’t been reassigned.
 Icarus isn’t just a science project gone wrong, which was how it was presented to me.
 It’s much more than that.”

 Rush threw up a hand in disgust and turned back to the gateroom.